-Join us for a free community cultural celebration January 13-20!
+Join us for a free community cultural celebration January 13-19!
 The goal of CelebrateARTS! is to provide citizens of all ages the opportunity to participate in cultural experiences to improve our overall community stability and vitality, and build lasting connections with one another without cost being a barrier.
-CelebrateARTS! will also act as the public launch of the Cultural Alliance 2018 annual campaign, working to raise $1 Million in contributions to bring more of these high-quality arts experiences to our community.
+CelebrateARTS! will also act as the public launch of the Cultural Alliance 2019 annual campaign and 20th anniversary, working to raise $1 Million in contributions to bring more of these high-quality arts experiences to our community.

 All events are free to the public thanks to the generosity of our sponsors and community partners.
 Though all events are free, space is limited.
 Register for each of our events below to save your spot.
-Also, check out our Toast to the Arts! food and drink specials that benefit the Cultural Alliance Campaign listed next to each event.
 Come out and CelebrateARTS! with us!

-Toast to the Arts Special: Extend your “When in Rome” experience at Tutonis and benefit York’s creative community!
-Mention the Cultural Alliance when dining at Tutonis on January 20th, and 10% of your table sales will be donated to the 2018 campaign!
+Toast to the Arts Special: Extend your event experience at Tutonis and benefit York’s creative community!
+Mention the Cultural Alliance when dining at Tutonis on January 19th, and 10% of your table sales will be donated to the 2019 campaign!
 For reservations and menu, visit www.tutonis.com

 CelebrateARTS!
 Presenting Sponsor,